-Hong Kong exchange falls over 3% after $39 billion takeover bid for LSE
+Hong Kong exchange shares fall after $39 billion takeover bid for LSE

-HONG KONG (Reuters) - Hong Kong Exchanges and Clearing Ltd (HKEX) (0388.HK) shares fell more than 3% on Thursday after the bourse unveiled a $39 billion takeover approach to the London Stock Exchange Plc (LSE) (LSE.L) on Wednesday.
+HONG KONG (Reuters) - Hong Kong Exchanges and Clearing Ltd (HKEX) (0388.HK) shares fell more than 3% on Thursday as investors weighed the merits of its $39 billion takeover approach to London Stock Exchange Plc (LSE) (LSE.L), a deal that would make it a global giant.

-HKEX shares fell as much as 3.7% in opening deals, while the benchmark Hang Seng Index .HSI was up 0.1%, suggesting investors are concerned about the financial merits of the deal.
+HKEX shares fell as much as 3.7% in opening trade, while the benchmark Hang Seng Index .HSI was up 0.1%, reflecting investor concerns about the financial impact of the deal on the Hong Kong market operator.
+The stock was down 3.4% at 10:15 a.m.
+(0215 GMT).

 The proposed deal is aimed at creating a combined group better able to compete with U.S. rivals such as Intercontinental Exchange Inc (ICE.N) and CME Group inc (CME.O).
-It is contingent on LSE abandoning a deal to acquire financial information provider Refinitiv.
+It is contingent on LSE abandoning a $27 billion deal to acquire financial information provider Refinitiv.

+Since the proposed acquisition would mainly be financed by issuing new shares, some investors were concerned about equity dilution in the near-term, Daiwa Capital Markets analyst Jonas Kan told Reuters.

+“At the same time, we believe that bringing the largest listed exchanges in Asia and Europe together could create new revenue streams and a lot depends on how well HKEx can capitalise on this,” he wrote in a research report.

 HKEX, whose main shareholder is the Hong Kong government, said its 31.6 billion pound ($38.97 billion) cash-and-share transaction proposal represented a 22.9% premium to the LSE’s closing stock price on Tuesday of 8,361 pence.